mille-s/Text_Structuring/README.md

   - 1,408 data points
   - created with [this code](https://github.com/mille-s/Text_Structuring/blob/main/code/orderANDstruct_makeRefFile.py); I just combined the outputs of the datatpoints that have the same ID in structuring_gold-test.json.
   - all possible orderings/structurings given a WebNLG input.

+## models
+Contains folders for each MaltParser+MaltFeatures combinations explored; each folder contains one or more parser(s) trained on one or more dataset(s), using the codes describes at the top of this readme.